kannanjayachandran/Full-Stack-Development/1_Fundamentals/API.md

-<h1 align="center"> API ~ Application Programming Interface 🧩 </h1>
+<h1 align="center"> Application Programming Interface (API) </h1>

-An API is simply a way in which two programs are able to communicate with each other.
-There are many types of API's.
-Whenever we want to talk with the server we use an API.
-There are many types of API's.
+An API is simply a way in which two applications communicate with each other.
+We can think of it as a contract of service between two applications.
+The API defines how one application can request data from another application and how the other application will respond to that request.

+There are different ways API's can be implemented.
 Some of them are;

-## Web API 🌐

-A web API is a way in which two programs are able to communicate with each other over the internet.
-The two programs are usually a client and a server.

 ### RESTful API's

 REST stands for **Representational State Transfer**.
 It is a set of rules that are used to create API's.
-It is basically an architecture to create API's.
 With REST we would be working with resources.
 At the core REST is based on what we call `Architectural Constraints`.
-These are the rules that we need to follow to create a RESTful API.
 They are;

 - Client-Server : Must follow client-server model.